FMMT666/433M83Octave/doc/usage.md

     PARAMS: signal       - the signal which should be analysed triggerLevel - the threshold level above which peak should be recognized
-    RETURN: an array of size (4, n) with [ time, peakval, length, peaktime ] pairs. time     - the time at which the threshold was exceeded peakval  - value of the topmost sample length   - time spent above the threshold level peaktime - time at which the point of the topmost sample was acquired
+    RETURN: listPeaks    - an array of size (4, n) with [ time, peakval, length, peaktime ] pairs:

+                time     - the time at which the threshold was exceeded peakval  - value of the topmost sample length   - time spent above the threshold level peaktime - time at which the point of the topmost sample was acquired

   The 1st index, "time", specifies the time at which the threshold level "triggerLevel" was exceeded.
   Usually (tm) true for the start of a bit or the beginning of a pulse, whereas the 4th index,